camunda/camunda-docs/docs/product-manuals/concepts/messages.md

 ## Message patterns

-The following patterns describe solutions to common problems what can be solved using message correlation.
+The following patterns describe solutions for common problems tha can be solved using message correlation.

 ### Message aggregator